 - Unlike [all other cosmetics companies on the market]

 Once you have filled in this template with your own answers, you can start crafting concise copy that drives engagement.
 Don’t be too scientific about it, however.
 If your USP is not immediately obvious, try to sell a lifestyle or culture that resonates with your key demographics.
-A cosmetics brand, for example, may wish to highlight the confidence-boosting qualities of their products, while a high-end restaurant could emphasize the luxury provenance of their ingredients.
+A cosmetics brand, for example, may wish to highlight the confidence-boosting qualities of its products, while a high-end restaurant could emphasize the luxury provenance of its ingredients.

 4. Make a few promises (if you can keep them)

 Promises and guarantees make for fantastic USPs, so long as you can stand by your word.
 Appealing promises could include:

 - We promise complete satisfaction or your money back.

 - We offer a 10-year warranty on all products.

 - If you find the same product for a lower price elsewhere, we’ll match it.